 Overview of Various Legal Issues Pertaining to a First OUI Charge in Maine

 First, this intoxicated driving charge can be operating (or attempting to operate) any type of motor vehicle while under the influence of any intoxicant.
 An intoxicant is any substance, liquid, vapor, plant material or chemical (including prescription medications, drugs or illegal substances like crack cocaine) or the most common intoxicant, ethanol or “drinking alcohol.”

 A driver may also be under the influence of a combination of impairing substances.
 The status of being “under the influence arises if your mental or physical faculties (or both) are impaired to the slightest degree.”
 This extremely high standard disregards whether you can still safely drive or operate a motor vehicle.

 An additional type of drunken driving crime can occur when a person operates or attempts to operate a motor vehicle in the Pine Tree State when she or he has a blood alcohol level or breath-alcohol content of 0.08 grams percent or higher.
 This type of Maine driving offense has no requirement that the Prosecutor prove that the person behind the wheel was impacted by or affected by the alcohol that he or she consumed.

-If you’re accused of this serious driving offense, and eventually convicted, that person can lose the right to drive in the state of Maine for months or even years.
-In addition, the State of Maine only allows 10 days for a person to appeal the administrative license suspension caused by a “refusal to be tested” following an operating while impaired arrest.
+If you’re accused of this serious driving offense, and eventually convicted, you can lose the right to drive in the State of Maine for months or even years.
+Also, the State of Maine only allows 10 days for a person to appeal the administrative license suspension caused by a “refusal to be tested” following an operating while impaired arrest.